att-innovate/occam/docs/production_deployment.rst

 Bootstrapping the ops node
 ==========================

 First, you need to prepare Occam environment.
-See `Prepare environment <Prepare_environment.rst>`_ section for more details
+See `prepare environment`_ section for more details

 Configuring zone
 ----------------